kosamir/amirko/index.md

 My expirience is mostly based on developing and integrating back end systems written in Java programing language.
 With technologies like:
-  *Spring,
+  * Spring,
-  *Hibernate
+  * Hibernate
-  *Struts
+  * Struts
-  *Jsf.
+  * Jsf.
 Big fan of continuos automated software build and development( Jenkins, Maven, Ant)

 I am not currently working on any project with all the new toys but  reading a lot about stuff that intrigues me *cloud( aws, docker)

-and ocasionaly diving into endless pit  of javascript libraries like:
+and ocasionaly diving into endless jungle of javascript libraries like:
-  *jquerry
+  * jquerry
-  *react
+  * react
-  *node
+  * node

 Expirience with that new stuff is limited only to playing around with them to explore capabilities.. but also keen to explore them..in real world projects.